Life Savers: History

 In 1921, the company began to produce solid fruit drops.
 In 1925, technology improved to allow a hole in the center of the fruit candies.
 These were introduced as the "fruit drop with the hole" and came in Orange, Lemon and Lime, each of which were packaged in their own separate rolls.
 In contrast to the opaque white mints previously produced by the company, these new candies were crystal-like in appearance.
 These new flavors quickly became popular with the public.
-Four new flavors were quickly introduced, namely, anise, butter rum, cola and root beer, which were made in the clear fruit drop style.
+Four new flavors were quickly introduced, anise, butter rum, cola, and root beer, which were made in the clear fruit drop style.
 Other than butter rum, which remains in the brand's lineup of flavors, these did not prove to be as popular as the three original fruit drop flavors.
 In 1931, the Life Savers "Cough Drop" was introduced with menthol, but it was not successful.
 In 1931, rolls of pineapple and cherry fruit drops were also introduced.
 As the public response proved positive for these, a new variety of mint called Cryst-O-Mint, made in this same crystal-like style, was introduced in 1932.
 In 1935, the classic "Five Flavor" rolls were introduced, offering a selection of five different flavors (pineapple, lime, orange, cherry, and lemon) in each roll.
 This flavor lineup was unchanged for nearly 70 years, until 2003, when three of the flavors were replaced in the United States, making the rolls pineapple, cherry, raspberry, watermelon, and blackberry.
 However, orange was subsequently reintroduced and blackberry was dropped.
 The original five flavor lineup is still sold in Canada.
 In the late 1930s and early 1940s, four new mint flavors were introduced: Molas-O-Mint, Spear-O-Mint, Choc-O-Mint and Stik-O-Pep.

-During the Second World War, other candy manufacturers donated their sugar rations to keep Life Savers in production so that the little candies could be shared with Armed Forces as a tasty reminder of life at home.
+During the Second World War, other candy manufacturers donated their sugar rations to keep Life Savers in production so that the little candies could be shared with armed forces as a tasty reminder of life at home.
 Soon after the war ended, the manufacturing license was withdrawn.
 In 1947, U.K.-based Rowntree's—which formerly had been licensed to make Life Savers—started to manufacture a similar product called the Polo mint.